Typefacers/bug/README.md

 - 🎬 **Framer Motion**: Animated everything because static websites are for quitters
 - 🖥️ **Windows 95 Taskbar**: Because productivity peaks with a retro clock
 - 📂 **Start Menu**: Authentic start menu for quick navigation
+- 🗂️ **Desktop Shortcuts Everywhere**: Every page now shows up on the desktop for quick double-click access
 - 🔍 **Search & Filter**: Hunt bugs and leaderboard entries like a pro
 - ⏰ **PTO Rewards**: Earn ridiculous amounts of time off for each bug you squash
 - 🧹 **Automatic Cleanup**: Squashed bugs vanish on their own, only to respawn